StellaContrail/wave-function/README.md

 </div>
 <h4>魔法数 (Magic Number)</h4>
 There is a fancy word in Nuclear Physics called "Magic Numbers" which indicates the number of nucleons, 2, 8, 20, 28, 50, 82, 126.
-Nucleons whose number matches one of these are mostly stable because there's huge energy gap between an energy level which corresponds to each of these nucleon numbers and the next energy level.
+Nucleons whose number matches one of these are mostly stable because there's a huge energy gap between an energy level which corresponds to each of these nucleon numbers and the next energy level.
 By applying Woods-Saxon potential into the Schroedinger equation and calculation gives expected, but interesting result.
 <br>
 <img src="Nuclei_Density_Energies_ShellModel/magic_numbers.png" width="500px">